North West England: Sport

 The modern dart board was invented in 1896 by Lancashire carpenter Brian Gamlin from Bury, aged 44.
 Oulton Park, in central Cheshire, is the home of the British Touring Car Championship in June.
 The International Netball Federation is situated in Manchester, home to the National Squash Centre and the National Cycling Centre (Manchester Velodrome and British Cycling) at Sportcity.
 The first greyhound racing in the UK was in July 1926 in Manchester at the purpose-built oval Belle Vue Stadium.
 The National Football Museum is in Manchester.

 Football

-The following football clubs are based in the North West, and compete in the Premier League or Football League (the top four division of the English football league system) going into the 2022-23 season.
+The following football clubs are based in the North West, and compete in the Premier League or Football League (the top four division of the English football league system) into the 2025-26 season.
+The National League is also included.

-Teams in the North West have won 63 out of 123 English football League titles (Just over 50%), more than any other region, with Manchester United having won more than any other team.
+Teams in the North West have won 64 out of 124 English football League titles (just over 50%), more than any other region, with Manchester United and Liverpool having won more than any other teams.